SBUNetSys/UIWear_doc/UIWear_install.md

 In TWRP, click wipe in the menu, first wipe, then advanced wipe all folders.

 ### 6) Prepare ROM file on the phone
-Connect your phone to computer, use command
+Connect your phone to computer, use the command below to upload the aosp, gapps, SuperSU files to your phone.
 ```
 adb push <file_path> /sdcard/
 ```
-to upload the aosp, gapps, SuperSU files to your phone.

 ### 7) Flashing ROM
 * Go back to the main menu of TWRP, click install.